 An underground passage was constructed linking the Villa to the Vatican.
 Along the sides of the garden it's still possible to see the arches of the aqueduct built by Emperor Trajan in the 2nd Century and restored by Pope Paul V in the 1600's.

 At the point where the aqueduct crosses the road, there is an arch nicknamed "tiradiavoli" (devil puller), because according to legend it was here that the carriage driven by devils and carrying the ghost of the sister-in-law of pope Innocent X, Olimpia Maidalchini would pass-by.

-For plant lovers, visit the "Orto Botanico", these botanical gardens originate from the garden for the cultivation of medicinal plants created in the Vatican by Pope Nicholas III in the late 13th Century- The present-day gardens were established in 1883 and contain over 3,500 cultivated species.
+For plant lovers, they can choose among several guided tours of Roman gardens.
+They can visit the "Orto Botanico", these botanical gardens originate from the garden for the cultivation of medicinal plants created in the Vatican by Pope Nicholas III in the late 13th Century- The present-day gardens were established in 1883 and contain over 3,500 cultivated species.
 One of the gardens focal points is the enormous plant-tree that is 300-400 years old.

 The municipal Rose Garden, one of the most beautiful in the world, also thanks to the scenic context in which it stands, was once the cemetery for Jewish community in Rome from 1645 to 1934, the year it was decided to change it into a public park.
 The rose garden was founded in 1950, and it still reflects its Jewish heritage in the shape and form of the central staircase that is in the form of a seven-branched candelabrum.

 Rising up above the city, and affording magnificent views of Rome is the Promenade of the Janiculum.
 Created in 1880, and dedicated to Guiseppe Garibaldi.
 From this point you can really admire the numerous gardens and countryside that seems to permeate every part of the city.
 Every day at noon, the hour is announced by the firing of a cannon.